 - Answer the questions you get from the physician while he/she gains your anamnesis truthfully.

-In the outbound waiting area, the patient has to wait 15 minutes under surveillance of an entrusted medical/office staff member.
+In the outbound waiting area, the client has to wait 15 minutes under surveillance of an entrusted medical/office staff member.
 The vaccine gets administered intramuscular in the shoulder area.
-The newly vaccinated patient must be informed that a possible adverse reaction can occur even after he/she has left the vaccination point.
+The newly vaccinated client must be informed that a possible adverse reaction can occur even after he/she has left the vaccination point.

 - At the day of your vaccination, as well as at the day afterwards you should rest and avoid.